ArthurChatton/PoRT/README.md

 # PoRT package

 /!\ Working version, still under development.
-Please report any bug at arthur.chatton(at)umontreal.ca
+Please report any bug to arthur.chatton(at)umontreal.ca

 R package of the Positivity regression trees algorithm for checking the causal assumption of positivity.